GBrachetta/Parfumier/README.md

 ## UX

+### What is the purpose of the app

+The ultimate goal of Parfumier is to encourage people to discover new perfumes beyond their 'go to' bottles.
+The app informs them about different fragrances and guides them via descriptions, preview images and reviews written by other users.

 ### Who is this website for

 This website is intended for all fragrance lovers, people curious about perfumes, or people wishing to exchange comments, reviews and experiences around perfumes.

 ### Who are the primary target groups

-People from all backgrounds and origins, people wishing to discover new fragrances, to make a purchase and be informed before that.
+The website is aimed at anyone, from teenagers to adults, with an interest in perfumes.
+It is of particular value to those looking to try a new perfume and be informed before making a purchase.

 ### What is it that they want to achieve

-Users want to learn about perfumes, be informed and read opinions from other users.

-Users want also to be able to leave a review to collaborate with the database.
+Users will either want to share their experiences of the perfumes they've tried, or discover a new perfume they have not tried before, guided by accessible information and reviews.

 ### How is my project the best way to help them achieve those things

-The app is flexible and intuitive.

-To the administrators it gives all the possibilities to interact with the database and so they can edit all documents.
+The app provides a library of different perfumes and perfume types and includes images that provide a preview of what the perfume bottles look like.

+The app features information on the different types of fragrances and any new perfume added is categorised by its type.

+Any visitor to the site is able to freely view all information related to the perfumes including reviews left by other users.

+Registered users will be authorised to add reviews or comments on the documents and edit their posts.

+Registered users can also edit all information related to their account, including their profile picture, and request a password reset.

+Administrators are able to update the database by adding perfumes or fragrance types, editing information, or deleting entries.
 It is worth mentioning that the only limitation admins have is deleting documents not created by themselves, i.e. admins can edit types or perfumes, but won't be able to delete a record created by another admin.

-A non-admin, registered user will be able to browse and interact with all information in the database, add reviews or comments on the documents and edit their posts.
-Users can edit all information related to their account, including their profile picture, and request a password reset.

 To make all interaction as clear as possible, buttons are available only when they are permitted to the privileges of a registered user or admin.